iiasa/CWatM/docu/setup.rst

 C++ libraries
 ----------------

-For the computational time demanding parts e.g. routing, CWATM comes with a C++ library.
+For the computational time demanding parts e.g. routing, CWatM comes with a C++ library.
 A pre-compiled version is included for Windows and Linux.
 Normally, you don't have to do anything and the pre-compiled version should just work.

 Pre-compiled C++ libraries
 ****************************

 | **Windows and CYGWIN_NT-6.1**
-| a compiled version is provided and CWATM is detecting automatically which system is running and which compiled version is needed
+| a compiled version is provided and CWatM is detecting automatically which system is running and which compiled version is needed

 | **Linux**
 | For Cygwin linux a compiled version *t5cyg.so* is provided in *../cwatm/hydrological_modules/routing_reservoirs/* for version CYGWIN_NT-6.1.